Garvit2504/Blockchain-In-Java/README.md

 ## Overview

-Blockchain-In-Java is a lightweight, extensible library that empowers developers to build and manage secure blockchain systems with ease.
-It provides core functionalities for creating, validating, and serializing blockchain data, making it ideal for educational projects, prototypes, or production-ready applications.
+Blockchain-In-Java is a versatile library that provides core functionalities for creating, validating, and managing secure blockchain data within Java applications.
+It facilitates data integrity through cryptographic hashing, supports block validation, and enables serialization for interoperability, serving as a solid foundation for building blockchain systems.

 **Why Blockchain-In-Java?**

-This project simplifies blockchain development by offering robust tools for data integrity, consensus, and secure storage.
+This project aims to simplify the development of secure blockchain solutions.
 The core features include:

-- 🧩 **🔒 Cryptographic Hashing & Data Integrity:** Ensures tamper-proof data through secure hash functions and validation mechanisms.
+- 🛠️ **Cryptographic Utilities:** Secure hashing, digital signatures, and key encoding to ensure data integrity and authenticity.
-- 🛠️ **🔧 Core Blockchain Management:** Manages block sequences, validates chain integrity, and supports block mining.
+- 🔗 **Blockchain Management:** Creation, validation, and linking of blocks to maintain a tamper-resistant ledger.
-- 📜 **📝 Serialization & JSON Output:** Facilitates easy data export and interoperability with external systems.
+- 💾 **Transaction Handling:** Structures for inputs, outputs, and UTXOs to facilitate secure value transfers.
-- ⚙️ **⚡ Proof-of-Work & Mining:** Implements fundamental consensus mechanisms to secure the network.
+- 🔒 **Wallet Support:** Key management, transaction signing, and balance tracking for user interactions.
-- 🧱 **🏗️ Modular Block Structure:** Defines flexible block components for transaction data, timestamps, and cryptographic linkage.
+- ⚙️ **Serialization & Data Integrity:** JSON formatting and Merkle root calculations for interoperability and verification.

 ---